Dreaming of a turtle: the wisdom of those who never hurry

 In a culture of speed, we often equate slowness with failure.
 A slow result, slow growth, slow change — all seem like defeat.
 But the turtle in Aesop’s fable reached the finish line.
 Precisely because she did not stop, did not get distracted, did not burn out from false urgency.

 What in your life calls for the turtle’s pace?
 What needs to grow slowly — and precisely for that reason will grow strong?
+The human body’s version of the same patient pace is the dream where you are riding uphill.

 Ask yourself: “Is there something important in my life that I am rushing, or scolding for being slow?
 What would change if I let it move at its own pace — trusting that the turtle arrives at the destination?”